sciris/sciris/docs/tutorials/index.rst

         :link: tut_plotting
         :link-type: doc

-        Without a plot, did science even happen?
-This tutorial covers Sciris' plotting tools and shortcuts.
+        If you don't plot it, did it even happen?
+This tutorial covers Sciris' plotting tools and shortcuts that extend :mod:`Matplotlib <matplotlib>`.

     .. grid-item-card:: 7 Parallelization and profiling
         :link: tut_parallel
         :link-type: doc

-        When you need answers faster: this tutorial covers running your code in parallel, and profiling to figure out where to find performance improvements.
+        When you need answers faster: this tutorial covers running your code in parallel, as well as how to profile it to help find performance improvements.

     .. grid-item-card:: 8 Dates and times
         :link: tut_dates
         :link-type: doc

-        Compared to nice, simple numbers, dates are a pain to work with.
-This tutorial goes through some ways to work with them more easily.
+        Compared to nice simple numbers that behave in nice simple ways, dates can be a pain to work with.
+This tutorial goes through some ways to manipulate them more easily, as well as how to time parts of your code.

     .. grid-item-card:: 9 Miscellaneous utilities
         :link: tut_utils
         :link-type: doc

-        Sometimes, you just need to do some random task.
-There's a good chance it'll be covered by one of these tools.
+        Sometimes (probably often), you just need to do some random tedious task.
+Is there a shortcut for in Sciris?
+Find out here.

     .. grid-item-card:: 10 Advanced features
         :link: tut_advanced
         :link-type: doc

-        You probably won't often need these tools, but they're there waiting for you in case you do.
+        You probably won't often need these tools, but we think they're cool, and they're here waiting for you just in case.

 Full contents